-New Survey by Screen Education and JCC Association of North America Finds Over 90% of Teens Are Relieved to Escape Social Media While Attending Phone-Free Overnight Summer Camp
+93% of Teens Are Relieved to Escape Social Media at Overnight Summer Camp, Finds Survey by Screen Education and JCC Association of North America

-"Overnight summer camps that ban smartphones are really the only institutions in our society providing kids with a digital detox."
-(Michael Mercier, President, Screen Education)
+"Overnight summer camps that ban smartphones are really the only institutions in our society providing kids with a digital detox." - Michael Mercier, Screen Education

 CINCINNATI, June 26, 2019 /PRNewswire/ -- A new national survey finds that 11- to 16-year-olds who attended overnight summer camps that ban smartphones nearly unanimously felt relieved by not being able to use social media: